 It was just them returning a favor since the ceos wife was appointed as some ambassador and probably whatever other deals netflix got

-They always counted on favor-for-favor and "too big to fail" status that they acquired during the Obama years but Netflix in particular got too cocky.
+They always counted on favor-for-favor and "too big to fail" status that they acquired during the Obama years but Netflix in particular got too wienery.
 Even with ESG funding propping up their value they can't hide the smoking crater that is their revenue in the wake of all their expensive, woke programming.
 People have too many options and what should have been a boon for them, the COVID lockdowns, turned into something revealing: people turn to live streaming for engagement, especially during "these trying times" which are intended to be accepted as the "new normal".
 Netflix actually sucks for that since nobody actually watches 99% of their programming but a lot of people say they're "glad it exists" for ideological reasons.
 You can't run an operation with zero plausibility like that.
 You're better off propping up a traditional network trying to make it into streaming as opposed to an "outsider" like Netflix.
 Literally what does Netflix actually do uniquely well that anyone else can't?

 It's just venture capitalism doing what it does: betting on growth rather than sustainability.
 All the streaming services are built like that at this point, they have no idea how to make it profitable.